 - Upload one scanned version of your official transcript(s) in the online application (see File Upload Requirements).
 Official transcripts are preferred, however, if obtaining official transcripts is financially burdensome, we will accept unofficial transcripts at the time of application.
 For those that are offered admission to our program, we will require submission of official transcripts for accepted students before matriculation.

 - The TOEFL exam is required for applicants whose first language is not English.
-It must be taken within the last 18 months.
+It must be taken within the last two years.
 The TOEFL is waived for applicants who have recently completed or will complete a Bachelor's degree, or a 2-year Master's program, in the U.S. or in another English-speaking country.
 See the Graduate Admissions GRE/TOEFL FAQ for detailed information.

 We encourage applicants with diverse backgrounds to apply to our program.
 We recognize that there are many different aspects to identity, including culture, socioeconomic and educational background, race, ethnicity, gender, gender identity, sexual orientation, physical ability, life experiences, hobbies, and interests.
 Providing this information in the application assists the admissions committee in its goal of creating a diverse class.